The New York Times

 Rear-end collisions may seem cut and dry at first glance—after all, surely the truck driver who rear-ended you is "at fault."
 Yet trucking companies often try to put the blame on you--the motorist--claiming you stopped short, slammed on your brakes, or cut in front of the truck driver.
 When this happens, you need an experienced trucking accident attorney in your corner who’s ready to fight the large trucking companies and their legal teams.

-At Corsiglia, McMahon, & Allard, LLP, we believe in helping injured trucking accident victims pursue justice and we’re not afraid of fighting trucking companies.
+At Cerri, Boskovich & Allard, we believe in helping injured trucking accident victims pursue justice and are not afraid of fighting trucking companies.
 If your accident was caused by truck driver or trucking company negligence, they can—and SHOULD—be held responsible.

 Schedule a Free Consultation Today

-If you or someone you love has been killed or injured in a commercial trucking accident, contact the trucking accident lawyers at Corsiglia, McMahon, and Allard, LLP at (408) 289-1417.
+If you or someone you love has been killed or injured in a commercial trucking accident, contact the trucking accident lawyers at Cerri, Boskovich & Allard at (408) 289-1417.

-The trucking accident lawyers at Corsiglia, McMahon, and Allard, LLP have successfully handled truck accident cases throughout Northern California, including accidents on highways 1, 5, 17, 101, 152, 580 and 680.
+The trucking accident lawyers at Cerri, Boskovich & Allard have successfully handled truck accident cases throughout Northern California, including accidents on Highways 1, 5, 17, 33, 101, 152, 580, and 680.

 Client Reviews